All Episodes

 At 6 to 12 on the island yesterday, I downgraded it if you were listening when we were talking, remember?

-What was the biggest snowdrop uh two feet or so?
+What was the biggest snowdrop?

-Yeah, well, so far, I mean it's not over yet, but uh uh now Sean is exactly right.
+Yeah, well, so far, I mean, it's not over yet.

-When I first started eal emailing him on this a week ago, I thought it was a twelve to eighteen inch storm there, and I said, we'll pull it, you know, I I'll adjust as we get closer.
+When I first started emailing him on this a week ago, I thought it was a 12 to 18-inch storm there.

-Uh so uh you know, we had a lot of people warned that there was going to be a big storm.
+So, you know, we had a lot of people warned that there was going to be a big storm.

-That a blizzard now is not the same thing as when we were kids, Sean.
+A blizzard now is not the same thing as when we were kids, Sean.

-And what happened again and what we've watched uh so much, and this is why I am against all these models being anything beyond tools.
+And what happened again and what we've watched so much, and this is why I am against all these models being anything beyond tools.

-It did a great job with that blizzard last year that came up the Eastern Seaboard.
+It did a great job with that blizzard last year that came up the eastern seaboard.

-The U.S. models did a great job.
+U.S. models did a great job.

-But what happens is if you're sitting there picking and choosing models, rather than going back and looking at past tracks and past analogs, this is how you could get burned.
+But what happens is, if you're sitting there picking and choosing models, rather than going back and looking at past tracks and past analogs, this is how you could get burned.

-Now, I'm I know that when I see storms cut inside of Cape Hatteras that are coming up out of the south, there's trouble around New York City and Long Island.
+Now, I know that when I see storms cut inside of Cape Hatteras that are coming up out of the south, there's trouble around New York City and Long Island.

 There's going to be at least a fight with a changeover.

-And that's what you saw go on today from New York, a little bit northwest.
+And that's what you saw go on today from New York a little bit northwest.

-Once you get back into North Jersey, I mean it's 17, 18 inches across Orange County already, and Worcester is getting blasted, but Boston, Providence, uh Philadelphia, New York City, the island, all the places have been spared the blizzard, so to speak.
+But Boston, Providence, Philadelphia, New York City, the island, all these places have been spared the blizzard, so to speak.

-Yeah, so it went more westward like you predicted yesterday, and we did pretty well.
+Yeah, so it went more westward, like you predicted yesterday, and we did pretty well.

 You know what drives me crazy?

-So I got up early this morning, as I always do, and I I put on the local TV stations, and I'm watching local TV.
+So I got up early this morning, as I always do, and I put on the local TV stations, and I'm watching local TV.

-It drives me insane, and the reporting is pathetic.
+And the reporting is pathetic.

-I wonder if this blizzard criteria being softened the way it was.
+The other thing, too, is, again, the bigger picture, I wonder if this blizzard criteria being softened the way it was.

 It doesn't matter how much snow falls.